Anthono220/Gooter/README.md

 Support Anthono220 (and therefore this project, and therefore future projects which I hope can also be open source) on Ko-Fi: https://ko-fi.com/anthono220

 ## License Information
 The CODE included is licensed under the MIT License.
 The CHARACTERS, SPRITES and accompanying CHARACTER SHEETS are licensed under Creative Commons Attribution 4.0 International (https://creativecommons.org/licenses/by/4.0/).
-The sound effects aren't mine and are public domain unless stated otherwise in the credits.
-The music is free to use only under the conditions of the Anthono220 Music Usage Policy (https://www.anthono220.com/music-usage-policy).
+The SOUND EFFECTS aren't mine and are public domain unless stated otherwise in the credits.
+The MUSIC is free to use only under the conditions of the Anthono220 Music Usage Policy (https://www.anthono220.com/music-usage-policy).

 ## Game Description
 **Please note that this game currently requires a controller in order to play.
 Input 5 (https://github.com/JujuAdams/Input) is used in this project, so chances are that most (if not all) of your favorite controllers will be supported.**

-Gooter wakes up one day to find his home, and the rest of the floating islands, being invaded by strange red creatures called Roguts!
+Gooter wakes up one day to find his home, the floating islands, being invaded by strange red creatures called Roguts!

-Luckily, Gooter's got a gun... which is his mouth... which is also kind of invisible.
+Luckily, Gooter's got a gun!... which is his mouth... which is also kind of invisible.
 Yeah, totally normal stuff.

 And now, here's some text that's apparently supposed to make you play this game, if my cries for help won't: